-You probably don’t need to schedule your meals in a calendar.
-You eat when your body tells you that you’re hungry.
+You probably don't need to schedule your meals in a calendar.
+Instead, you eat when your body tells you that you're hungry.

 That's the kind of habit you're looking to develop with your songwriting.
 It's automatic.

-But to get to that level, it’s useful to schedule your songwriting sessions and never break them.
+But to get to that level, it's helpful to schedule your songwriting sessions and never break them.

 Keep the habit for thirty days and see if you don't get "hunger pangs" when you haven't written anything for more than a few hours.